volution/z-run/documentation/readme/readme.md

 Behavior:

 * `z-run` should be executed in the workbench folder;
-  (thus the current folder is usually workbench folder;)
+  (thus the current folder is usually the workbench folder;)

 * `z-run` searches the workbench folder for scriptlets based on the following rules:
   * first it tries to see if there is a `z-run`, `zrun`, `scriptlets`, `scripts`, or `bin` folder;